386th Air Expeditionary Wing

 The 386th Air Expeditionary Wing (386 AEW) is a provisional United States Air Force unit assigned to United States Air Forces Central.
 As a provisional unit, it may be activated or inactivated at any time.
 It is currently stationed at Ali Al Salem Air Base, Kuwait in Southwest Asia.
 During World War II, the group's predecessor unit, the 386th Bombardment Group (Medium) was a B-26 Marauder bombardment group assigned to the Eighth and later Ninth Air Force.
 During the Battle of Normandy, it supported Allied forces at Caen, and participated in the massive blows against the enemy at Saint-Lô on 25 July 1944.
 The unit knocked out targets to help clear the Falaise pocket of German forces in August 1944 and hit strong points at Brest during September.

 Mission

 The 386th Air Expeditionary Wing has a diverse mission which canvases the CENTCOM AOR.
-The 386th AEW is the primary aerial hub for Operation Iraqi Freedom and provides airlift support for Operation Enduring Freedom and the Horn of Africa.
-The wing comprises the 386th Expeditionary Maintenance, Mission Support, Medical and Operations Groups and the 586th Expeditionary Mission Support Group.
+The 386th AEW is the primary aerial hub for Operation Inherent Resolve and provides airlift support for various operations around the CENTCOM AOR.

-The 386th AEW is composed of Airmen from the National Guard, Air Force Reserve and active duty.
-They provide security at the largest Theater Internment Facility in Kuwait, security for convoys, and serve as drivers for convoys.
+Under the new AFFORGEN concept, which is how the Air Force deploys and presents its forces to the combatant commanders, the 386th AEW now has the 386th Expeditionary Air Base Group, A-staff directorates, the special staff, and various flying units under its command.
+The 386th EABG is composed of units from Civil Engineering, Security Forces, Logistics, Medical, Communications, Contracting, Force Support and Maintenance.
+The special staff is composed of legal, public affairs and other helping agencies.
+The A-staff component is there to provide planning to the operational squadrons and answer requests for information from higher headquarters.
+The flying units consist of C-130s, MQ-9s and U.S. Army helicopters.

+The wing's mission is to partner, deliver and support to provide combat power and increase regional stability.
+Its vision is through teamwork to enhance cooperation, invest in enduring relationships, and cultivate inclusive and innovative warfighters.
+The three campaign priorities are People, Partnership and Project Combat Power.

 The wing is also home to one of two contingency aeromedical staging facilities (CASF) in the theater.
 The CASF serves as a gateway for patients airlifted to Germany or the United States for further medical treatment.